Azure/open-service-broker-azure/docs/stability.md

   won't go back to `experimental`, so we are committing to making it exist in some shape or form
-* `stable` - We now understand usage patterns of the service very well and we guarantee full backward compatibility
+* `stable` - We now understand usage patterns of the service very well and we guarantee full backward compatibility.
+We will not promote a service to stable if the Azure service it provisions is not GA.

-We've added these stability labels so that service can move freely and independently across semver releases, which is important so we can improve an individual service, or subset of service at one time.
+We've added these stability labels so that services can move freely and independently across semver releases, which is important so we can improve an individual service, or subset of service at one time.